helwy/tayar/README.md

 ## Roadmap - التخطيط

-In no particular order, the following are some of the planned features and enhancements for Laravel Tayar:
+In no particular order, the following are some of the planned features and enhancements for Tayar:

 - Improvements to the Arabic localisation file.
 - More localisation files for other languages to be included.